slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On writing

 <!--
-- o poeta faz a sintese das coisas
-> *'The biggest lie we tell ourselves is «I dont need to write this down because I will remember it.»' -- Kevin Kelly*
-> *"I try not to speak more clearly than I think."
--- Niels Bohr*
-> *"The media is always accurate, except when they are talking about things I know.*
-> *"Eloquence is logic on fire.*
 > *"The theory of a free press is that truth will emerge from free discussion, not that it will be presented perfectly and instantly in any one account."
 -- Walter *Lippmann*
 > *"I have made this letter longer then usual because I lacked the time to make it shorter."